 2. EVGA G3 Series

 CPG staffs recently finished the comparison for a whole bunch of EVGA Power supply units last June/2018.
 It was a hell of a ride because there are almost 30 different models to look at.
-However, we find out that that EVGA G series –which are manufactured by Super Flower (a well known Taiwanese company for quality PSUs) is actually a really good power supply in the market.
+However, we find out that that EVGA G series –which are essentially manufactured by Super Flower –a well known Taiwanese company for quality PSUs– is truly a great power supply in this crowded market.

 The reason I mention the G series, particularly G3 series, is because it’s the most balanced unit between cost, warranty and quality as well as feature-wise.
 You could go up their P and T series which stands for Platinum and Titanium respectively, but it could be a difference over $70 on the tag.

 The G3 Series is 80PLUS Gold efficiency energy saving is up to 90%.
 It’s also equipped with Japanese capacitors, fully modular, has long life hydraulic-dynamic bearing fan that controlled by Eco Mode (fan stops under low load) and a tight 12V regulation to suppress ripple, plus a handful of different power protections.
 The unit barely makes any sound and even when the fan picks up speed, it’s almost unnoticeable.

-Give the article a read if you have time –else TL;DR price check is right below.
+Check out the article if you have time, you won’t be disappointed –else TL;DR price check is right below.